bmorcelli/M5Stick-Launcher/README.md

 </p>

-Ir is mandatory that you have an [SDCard Hat](https://www.thingiverse.com/thing:6459069) to use with this Launcher and i have instructions [Here](https://www.thingiverse.com/thing:6459069), Cardputer users naturaly don´t need this Hat!
+It is mandatory that you have an [SDCard Hat](https://www.thingiverse.com/thing:6459069) to use with this Launcher and i have instructions [Here](https://www.thingiverse.com/thing:6459069), Cardputer users naturaly don´t need this Hat!

 You can learn more about how it works o [M5Launcher Wiki](https://github.com/bmorcelli/M5Stick-Launcher/wiki/Explaining-the-project).